Demonstrate leadership in Indigenous Relations.

 • Demonstrated success of programs through the successful delivery over the long-term (5+ years)

-PAR Silver Level
+PAIR Silver Level

 • 65 – 79% verifier confirmed score